[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 I like the Assam black tea grown and manufactured by Mana Organics.
 This family-run tea business caught my attention when I was learning sustainable tea farming and wanted to prioritize soil health for my tea garden.
 Mana believes that building soil makes better teas, and if you try their CTC black tea, I think you’ll agree.

-I don’t know from experience, but I hear that non-dairy milk made from almonds or oats also works with Assam CTC black tea.
+Others report that non-dairy milk made from almonds or oats also works with Assam CTC black tea.
+Some add table sugar to the mix, but I don’t find that adjustment necessary.

 #4.
 Best Loose-leaf Tea for Iced Tea: Golden Monkey Black Tea from Organic Positively Tea

 Golden Monkey Black Tea from Organic Positively Tea is my entry as the best loose-leaf tea to ice.
 Golden Monkey is carefully processed to hit the sweet spot in the tea plant Camellia sinensis.
-The flavor of Golden Monkey is sweet and savory, somewhat like a baked yam or lightly buttered bread, and with a strength that supports the tea through melting ice.
-Preserving flavor and mouthfeel despite dilution and cooling is key to a great iced tea!
+The flavor is sweet and savory, somewhat like a baked yam or lightly buttered bread, and with a robustness and strength that supports the tea through melting ice.

 I understand the power of a bossy sweet tooth and that you might be tempted to add sugar to iced Golden Monkey.
-Remember, however, that one of the virtues of loose-leaf tea is that you can fine-tune the amount of leaves you steep.
-So, instead of adding sugar, first try deepening the flavor intensity by steeping more tea leaves per batch.
-With some experimenting, you might find that you’re looking for a robust iced tea rather than sweet tea syrup.
+Remember, however, that a virtue of loose-leaf tea is that you can fine-tune the amount of leaves you steep.

 Of course, Positively’s teas are USDA-certified organic, so you have the confidence that you’re not drinking in residues of pesticides or herbicides.